I write code primarily in ruby. here are a few things that are different from the norm in my personal coding style.

 steps operating over some kind of collection or list, as one often does in lisp.

-use simple data structures rather than custom data structures
+use simple, open data structures rather than custom data structures

-if there is no custom behavior to a class, then consider whether it out to be a
+- if there is no custom behavior to a class, then consider whether it out to be a hash or struct that simply holds data instead of a class that wraps it.

 testing libraries